zkcrossteam/zkc-tutorial/src/examples/dice-game/dice-game.c.md

 ## From Zero to Hero

 In this section, we will provide a brief description of how to build this project.
 It is assumed that the reader is familiar with the C programming language and the front-end development environment.
 Basic concepts will not be covered in detail.
-For additional information about setting up the project's development environment, please refer to the document "[How to run this repository](#how-to-run-this-repository)".
+For additional information about setting up the project's development environment, please refer to the document "[How to run this repository][2]".

 ### Project Design